W

 Predators, Threats, and Conservation Status

-The IUCN lists both wryneck species as LC or “least concern.”
+The IUCN lists both wryneck species as LC or “least concern”.
 Due to their extensive range and large population sizes, they do not approach thresholds for “threatened” status.
 The Eurasian species has had a steady decline in population since the 1800s and 1900s.
 The main contributing factor to its ongoing decline is the effects of climate change.
 Heavy rainfall plagues their breeding season, leading to less successful reproduction.
-Other factors include habitat loss and pesticide use.
+Other factors include habitat loss and the use of pesticides.
 The rufous-necked does not appear to have any significant threats.
 In fact, their numbers are on a steady incline.

 What Eats the Wryneck?

 The wryneck’s predators include stoats, weasels, and birds of prey (hawks, eagles, and owls).
 Thankfully, this bird has a few tricks to keep them away.
-Its plumage blends with its environment, essentially camouflaging it from nearby intruders.
+Its plumage blends seamlessly with its environment, effectively camouflaging it from nearby predators.
 If they become disturbed at their nest, they perform a snake-like head twist while hissing.
 This threat display mimics a snake and deters many predators.
 Other defenses include crouching in open areas and feigning death by hanging limp and closing their eyes.

 Reproduction, Young, and Molting